LedOooo/LedOooo/README.md

 # 👋 Hi, I'm ledoooo

-I'm a student developer from Slovakia 🇸🇰 who's on a mission to turn caffeine and curiosity into working code ☕💻
+My name is Gabriel Hospodárik and I'm a student developer from Slovakia 🇸🇰 who's on a mission to turn caffeine and curiosity into working code ☕💻
 I’m currently learning fullstack development, mobile apps, and backend programming — and I love real-world challenges that help me grow.

 ---